bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 3) Growing population effect on environment, socity
 4) growing rate of viral and bacterial infection in toddler
 5) Effect of social media on personal relationship
-6) I like buying product on great deal
+6) Why Online Shoppers See Different Prices for the Same Item What do you know about?
   a) who is selling product on low price?
   b) when is the time to get product on sell?
   c) which is the lowest price of the products? d)why they sell product on deal
-What do you know about?
-1)

 What decisions do you face?